Common hazel

 • It has a shallow root system.

-• It blooms before it sheds its leaves.
+• It blooms before the leaves emerge.

 • The male flowers are catkins (elongated inflorescences) which develop in summer and overwinter.
 They open in early spring.